 - Patient has planned CABG or valve replacement surgery between 31-60 days after the CAS procedure.

 - Patient requires peripheral vascular surgery or abdominal aortic aneurysm repair between 31-60 days following the CAS procedure.

-- .
-Patient has contralateral occlusion in the ICA as the only comorbid high risk condition.
+10. Patient has restenosis after a previous CEA.
+11. Patient has contralateral occlusion in the ICA as the only comorbid high risk

 You CAN'T join if...